phoekz/raydiance/src/blog/posts/20230112-200651-progressive-rendering.md

 ![](media/progressive-rendering/title.apng)

-Previously we waited until the entire image was completed before displaying to the screen.
-In this commit we redesigned the path tracing loop to render progressively and submit intermediate frames as soon as they are finished.
-This significantly improves interactivity.
+Previously we had to wait until the renderer completed the entire image before displaying it on the screen.
+In this commit, we redesigned the path tracing loop to render progressively and submit intermediate frames as soon as they are finished.
+This change significantly improves interactivity.